Axolottl/Image-Similarity-Application-Using-Ionic-and-Sift/README.md

-# Image Similarity Application Using Ionic and ML5.js
+# Image Similarity Application Using Ionic, SIFT & KNN
 <br />
 <blockquote>
-  <b>SeeMORE is an Ionic Similarity detection application based on K Nearest Neighbor and ML5.js Mobile Net as an Image Feature Extractor.</b>
+  <b>SeeMORE is an Ionic Similarity detection application based on K Nearest Neighbor and Scale Invariant Feature Transform as an Image Feature Extractor.</b>
 </blockquote>
 <hr>